Filipp Zhmachenko: Early life, World War I and Russian Civil War

+Interwar period

+After the end of combat operations, Zhmachenko continued serving with the 7th Rifle Division in the Ukrainian Military District as military commissar of the 56th and 62nd Regiments.
+After graduating from the Kharkov Courses for Military Commissars in 1923, he became military commissar of the 2nd and 4th Regiments of the 1st Cavalry Division.
+Zhmachenko transferred to the Kharkov School for Red Starshinas in August 1924, serving as assistant chief for the political section.
+After graduating from the Vystrel course in November 1926 he was appointed assistant commander of the 69th Rifle Regiment of the 23rd Rifle Division.

+Rising to command the 239th Rifle Regiment of the 80th Rifle Division in November 1928, Zhmachenko was sent to the Soviet Far East in March 1932 to command the 207th Rifle Regiment of the 69th Rifle Division of the Special Red Banner Far Eastern Army.
+He was promoted to command the 5th Separate Rifle Brigade in March 1937 and in July of that year took command of the 92nd Rifle Division of the army.
+In February 1938 he received the rank of kombrig, but in June was dismissed from the army on a false denunciation and imprisoned during the Great Purge.
+Zhmachenko was freed and restored to the army in July 1939, and in November of that year appointed chief of the 2nd Department of the staff of the Kharkov Military District.
+He rose to chief of the district combat training department in September 1940, and took command of the 67th Rifle Corps in March 1941.

+World War II

 After the start of Operation Barbarossa, the 67th Rifle Corps became in July 1941 part of the 21st Army of the Western Front and under the command of Zhmachenko, participated in the Battle of Babruysk during the Battle of Smolensk.
 In mid-July 1941, he was replaced as commander by Kuzma Galitsky.
 He then received command of the 42nd Rifle Division, but was wounded and out of action until September 1941.

 From September 1941 he was Deputy Commander of the 38th Army of the Southwestern Front.
-In February-May 1942, he became commander of the 3rd Army of the Bryansk Front.
+In February–May 1942, he became commander of the 3rd Army of the Bryansk Front.
 In September 1943 he was appointed commander of the 47th Army of the Voronezh Front.

 From October 1943 until the end of the war, he commanded the 40th Army.
 With his army, he fought in the Battle of Kiev (1943), Dnieper–Carpathian Offensive, Second Jassy–Kishinev Offensive, Bucharest-Arad Offensive, Battle of Debrecen, Siege of Budapest, Banská Bystrica and Bratislava–Brno Offensive, Prague Offensive, and the capture of Romania, Hungary and Czechoslovakia.

 In October 1943, Zhmachenko was awarded the title Hero of the Soviet Union for crossing the Dnieper River and holding the bridgehead south of Kiev.